You hear the honking of a car, the chirping of birds, the sounds from the television, and the chitter-chatter of your family thanks to your ears.

 - An average person can hear sounds down to about 0dB.
 Those with excellent hearing can hear sounds down to -10dB.

 - While most creatures use their ears to hear, a few don’t.
-Fish respond to changes in pressure, male mosquitoes use their antennae, and snakes use their jawbones.
+Fish respond to the difference in vibrations between the dense otoliths and sensory hair cells, male mosquitoes use their antennae, and snakes use their jawbones.

 - You can determine a dog’s attention level by the position of its ears.
 If their ears are pulled back slightly, it denotes friendliness.
 Forward-facing ears mean they’re engaged, and ears pulled tightly back against the head suggests a fearful or timid reaction.